BYD K series

-The BYD K-series bus (sometimes just referred to as the BYD ebus or BYD electric bus) are a line of battery electric buses manufactured by the Chinese automaker BYD, powered with its self-developed lithium iron phosphate battery, featuring a typical operating range of 250 km per charge under urban road conditions.
+The BYD K series bus (sometimes just referred to as the BYD ebus or BYD electric bus) are a line of battery electric buses manufactured by the Chinese automaker BYD, powered with its self-developed lithium iron phosphate battery, featuring a typical operating range of 250 km per charge under urban road conditions.
 It is available in several different nominal lengths, from 23 to 45 ft and also as a 60 ft (articulated) bus.
 The rear axle is powered by two electric traction motors; the battery capacity and motor power of each model varies depending on the nominal length and passenger capacity.

 History and development

 The first BYD battery electric K-series bus was manufactured on 30 September 2010 in Changsha city of Hunan province.
-Previously, BYD had built transit bus models like F3DM, F6DM and e6.
+Previously, BYD had built electric vehicle models like F3DM, F6DM and e6.
 K9 has a 12-meter body length and 18-ton weight with one-step low-floor interior.
 It is reportedly priced at 2–3 million yuan (S$395,000 – S$592,600).

-The K-series bus has been sold to operators in China, India, Japan, Hong Kong, United States, Colombia, Chile, Spain, Netherlands, Denmark, Aruba and Singapore.
+The K-series bus has been bought by operators in Mainland China, India, Japan, Hong Kong, United States, Colombia, Chile, Spain, Netherlands, Denmark, Aruba, Malaysia and Singapore.

 The company extended its production base in Tianjin, China at the end of July, 2012 and may plan to manufacture in Brazil and Windsor, Canada.
 BYD built and operates an electric bus factory in Lancaster, California, US.
 The new factory started production in October 2013.
+Los Angeles has already introduced electric buses for the metro authority and has primarily relied on BYD buses for this plan, which as a company has become the top electric bus manufacturer in North America.
 In December 2014, another manufacturing plant began operation in Dalian, Liaoning, China.